-Today we learned a valuable lesson — the hard way.
+Today we learned a valuable lesson about shipping packages — the hard way.

-In order to prevent others from senselessly spending too much on postage (we spent $15… twice!), we are sharing our experience here.
+In order to prevent others from senselessly spending too much on postage (we spent $15… twice!), we’re sharing our experience here.

-Take it from me, it definitely matters whether you use someone’s P.O.
-Box versus their physical street address when sending something through the mail.
+Take it from me, it definitely matters whether you use someone’s post office box versus their physical street address when sending something through the mail.

 Jim and I are reasonably intelligent, college-educated human beings.

 You’d think, after all these years, if there were a “right way” or a “wrong way” to mail something, we’d know it.

 We sent a boxed gift to a friend in Sedona, Arizona via the U.S. Postal Service.
 It was a surprise, so we didn’t contact the person first to verify their address.
 (Perhaps that was mistake #1.)

 But we didn’t feel that we needed to, because we used the actual street address of their business — as indicated on their website.
 (That, my friends, was mistake #2.)